 3) Watch Where You Run

 Heel pain is a common symptom for runners.
 So runners must take steps to avoid plantar fasciitis.
 One easy way to do so?
 Avoid street and sidewalk running.
 Instead, try to train on soft, even surfaces like a dirt trail or groomed path.

 By running on softer surfaces, you can reduce the impact on your feet each time you hit the ground.
 That means less stress (and less inflammation) for your tendon, which should also add up to less heel pain!

 4) Press Pause on the Workouts

 Rest days and recovery periods are crucial elements of any training program.
-Building a rest day into your routine can help prevent heel pain, but if you are already experiencing plantar fasciitis symptoms, a day may not be enough recovery time.
+Building a rest day into your routine can help prevent heel pain.
+But if you've already got plantar fasciitis symptoms, one day may not be enough.
 When symptoms are present, you should stop working out until the pain resolves.
-And while you’re skipping the gym, hit your podiatrist’s office to get fitted for custom orthotics—they can help take some pressure off your tendon when you are able to resume your workouts.
+And while you’re skipping the gym, hit your podiatrist’s office.
+There, you can get fitted for custom orthotics.
+They'll help take some pressure off your tendon when you are able to resume your workouts.

 5) Become a Weight Warrior

 Carrying extra weight puts pressure on your feet, heels, arch and—yes—your plantar fascia.
-The closer you are to your optimal weight, the less undue pressure you will place on your lower extremities.
+The closer you are to your optimal weight, the less pressure you put on your lower extremities.
 So, if heel pain is a chronic problem for you, dropping weight may be part of the solution—along with the other options we’ve suggested in this post!